What is BEST?

-- When the date of surgery is known, a purchase order will be processed and faxed to the appropriate parties (i.e., treating physician, facility fee or anesthesiologist).
+- When the date of surgery is known, a purchase order will be processed and faxed or emailed to the appropriate parties (i.e., treating physician, facility fee or anesthesiologist).

 How do I Submit a Claim or Payment?

-To process payment for treatment services, the BEST Program must have 3 required documents.
+To process payment for treatment services, the BEST program must have two required documents: